rhobs/observability-operator/docs/api.md

 Namespace selector for Monitoring Stack Resources.
+If left empty the Monitoring Stack will only match resources in the namespace it was created in.

 <table>
     <thead>